mchung/heroku-buildpack-wordpress/README.markdown

 ## Deck out your Wordpress

-Each time the project is deployed, this buildpack will add several configuration files from the [`setup`](https://github.com/mchung/wordpress-on-heroku/tree/master/setup) directory.
+Each time the project is deployed, the buildpack adds several configuration files from the [`setup`](https://github.com/mchung/wordpress-on-heroku/tree/master/setup) directory.

-These files contain Wordpress configurations as well as general configurations used to tune the entire stack (PHP and Nginx)
+These files contain general settings for tuning Wordpress, PHP, and Nginx.

 * `wp-content` - Wordpress themes and plugins
 * `wp-config.php` - Wordpress configuration